 I hope this post reminds you and this video motivates you to go and play some badminton, however unlike just about everyone else that plays this and many other games remember to play with your right and left hands, your shoulder and the rest of your body will thank you for it.

 I’m back in Thailand and since I’ve returned I’ve had two interesting animal finds, unfortunately they were both dead.
 I don’t have a picture of the dead reticulated python I removed from the road but I do have some photos of a dead draco aka flying lizard that I took this morning.
 Just after I took a couple photos of the dead one I was able to get a photo of a live one on a tree as they usually are.
-In addition I’ve included a few other photos I took this morning along with last night’s beautiful moon ring.
+In addition I’ve included a few other photos I took this morning along with last night’s beautiful lunar halo.

 Last month I rolled a record breaking 247 which is over 30 pins higher than my previous high game.
 Although I’m still rolling a 12 pound house ball straight without any hook on it before I was just rolling the ball in a straight line from the center to the pocket and now I roll the ball in a straight line from the side to the pocket.
 This allows the ball to hit the pins at a slight angle which gets more pin action and more strikes.
 If you’re throwing a straight ball I recommend you try releasing the ball next to the right gutter when you bowl with your right hand and next to the left gutter when you bowl with your left hand.
 That way when the ball does hit the pocket it will do so at a slight angle and increase your chances of getting a strike.